cloudmouse-co/cloudmouse-docs/07_questions_answers.md

 ### Can CloudMouse work as a USB HID device?

 Yes.
 The ESP32-S3 supports USB OTG and can act as a USB keyboard, mouse, or gamepad when connected via USB.
-Check the USB HID examples in the repository for ready-to-use code.
+Check the USB HID examples (coming soon) in the repository for ready-to-use code.

 ### How much power does CloudMouse consume?